 The gig feed is Muso’s premium gig hub.
 When venues on Muso list their gigs and events they display on the Muso gig feed - think of it like a newsfeed for gigs.
 Gigs are limited so we do not grant gig feed permission to all Muso's.

 How do I get access to the gig feed?

 The Muso team looks at every single artist profile created on Muso.
 The profiles that are full of content and up to standard are given access to the gig feed based on demand for their artist type.
 We also assess artists on stage readiness to ensure that artists who have access to the gig feed are able to play live comfortably.

 What community initiatives does Muso offer?

-Muso is so much more than an app, by joining Muso you join a large community of artists who are in the same stage of their career as you.
+Muso is so much more than an app.
+By joining Muso you're joining a large community of artists who are in the same stage of their career as you.
 Our community Facebook group (Side Stage) offers access to exclusive industry Q&A’s, panels and workshops.